joequant/scms/doc/patent-simulation.md

 ---
 # Summary

 An information system that simulates a pre-defined set of scenarios of a contract.
 Said contract is to be firstly formatted as a Smart Contract[1], so that the authoritative version of the contract is drafted in machine interpretable scripting language.
-In order for this to work--other than the Smart Contract Management System--, there needs to be in place: (i) coding standards, and (ii) a simulation engine.
+In order for this to work--other than the Smart Contract Management System--, there needs to be in place: (i) coding standards, (ii) a simulation engine, and (iii) a reporting/visualization system.
 This approach, in turn, enables the process of understanding a contract into a black-box process, rather than a white-box one.

 [1] As defined in previous filing entitled: AN INFORMATION SYSTEM THAT AUTOMATES INTERPRETATION AND PERFORMANCE OF CONTRACTS INVOLVING DIGITAL ASSETS